 Having been launched into the limelight following the global success of his short film ‘Look Up’, attracting over 600 million views worldwide, Gary's work has gone on to inspire masses across the globe and has seen him appear on TV shows such as The Today Show, Good Morning America, BBC Breakfast, and many others - and was even parodied in the season finale of South Park.

-‘Look Up’ is currently the most viewed Spoken Word film on the Internet, and went on to win Best Viral Film at Cannes Media & TV Awards.
-It was nominated in the 2016 Webby Awards for Best Viral Film, and went on to win two Gold Lovie Awards for Best Viral Film and Best Individual Performance.
-Gary was awarded ‘Global Thought Shaper of the Year’ in 2014 by the United Nations WTO for his work encouraging people to better appreciate the world around them.
+‘Look Up’ is the most viewed spoken word video on the Internet, and went on to win Best Viral Film at Cannes Media & TV Awards, and two Webby Awards for Best Viral Film and Best Individual Performance.
+Gary was also awarded ‘Global Thought Shaper of the Year’ by the United Nations WTO for his work encouraging people to better appreciate the world around them.

-Gary has performed his spoken word live to over 100,000 people on every continent, and can regularly be found giving talks, workshops & performances at schools, universities, and corporate events all around the world.
+Gary has performed live to over 100,000 people on 5 continents, and can regularly be found giving keynote talks, workshops & live performances all around the world.

-If you would like to book Gary for an event, or have any business enquiries, please use the contact form here.
+To Book Gary for an event or project please use the contact form here.